gianfaye/gianfaye-jekyll/_drafts/2011-12-29-jekyll-introduction.md

 **Create a Template**
 Templates are created by properly formatting a file and placing it in the `_layouts` directory.

+>There's a thin line between entertainment and exploitation.

 **Formatting**
 Templates should be coded in HTML and contain YAML Front Matter.